 CultivatePeople recently conducted a span of control study for an Insight Partners company.
 The results showed the Senior Manager and Senior Director job levels are underutilized.
 This gap resulted in the organization leaning heavily on the Manager and Director levels.

 Senior Manager and Senior Director job levels should be leveraged as a career path progression and promotion opportunity.
-Many organizations skip this level by promoting someone from Manager straight to Director and then find employees not meeting expectations of their new role.
+Many organizations skip this level by promoting someone from Manager straight to Director and then find employees not meeting the expectations of their new role.

-Be proactive and regularly assess not only your organization's span of control, but the appropriate compensation that should align with each leader's scope and impact on the organization.
+Be proactive and regularly assess not only your organization's span of control but the appropriate compensation that should align with each leader's scope and impact on the organization.